The Unmistakable Impact Of Having A Few Good Dad Friends

-They're difficult to find and even more difficult to maintain during fatherhood.
-But friendships are an essential part of being a well-rounded dad.
+They're difficult to find and even more difficult to maintain.
+But friendships are an essential part of being a well-rounded person.

 Friends are lifetime commodities.
 They’re bike gang members.
 They help with moving.
 They give toasts.
 They show up at wakes.
-They text you ridiculous .gifs that distract you from whatever full diaper catastrophe in which you might find yourself.
+They text you ridiculous .gifs that distract you from whatever toddler meltdown you might be dealing with that that moment.
 In short, they’re there.
 But life gets busy, and friends become less present, although not less valuable.
 No study is needed to show their importance, but there are numerous that do.

 There are a lot of things that make up a life: work, spouse, kids, sleep, exercise, eating well, doing nothing.
 They’re all important, most are researched-backed, and they all take time and energy, neither of which are limitless.